our COVID-19 research

 The COVID-19 pandemic has created an unprecedented surge of patients and the overwhelming use of healthcare services.
 Researchers and innovators worldwide are converging towards rapid point-of-care tests to cope with this emergency; as the number of tests available increases, new challenges emerge regarding when to deploy new tests along the pathway, how they would complement current tests, how they could inform a rapid clinical decision and how to evaluate their clinical utility.

-DISCLAIMER: This pathway has been developed by Human Factors researchers for research purposes only and should NOT to be used to inform clinical decision making.
-Please note that this is a LIVE document that is continuously being updated.
+DISCLAIMER: Pathways are developed by Human Factors researchers for research purposes only and should NOT to be used to inform clinical decision making.
+Please note that these will be LIVE documents that are continuously being updated.

 Be part of our research